Redistribution of income and wealth: Objectives

 There is currently a debate concerning the extent to which the world's extremely rich have become richer over recent decades.
 Thomas Piketty's Capital in the Twenty-First Century is at the forefront of the debate, mainly focusing on within-country concentration of income and wealth.
 Branko Milanovic provided evidence of increasing inequality at the global level, showing how the group of so-called "global plutocrats", i.e. the richest 1% in the world income distribution, were the main beneficiaries of economic growth in the period 1988–2008.
 More recent analysis supports this claim, as 27% of total economic growth worldwide accrued to the top 1% of the world income distribution in the period 1980–2016.
 The approach underpinning these analyses has been critiqued in certain publications such as The Economist.

 Moral obligation

 Peter Singer's argument contrasts to Thomas Pogge's in that he states we have an individual moral obligation to help the poor.

 The rich people who are living in the states with more redistribution, are more in favor of immigrants than poorer people, because this can make them pay less wages.

-Economic effects of inequality

-Using statistics from 23 developed countries and the 50 states of the US, British researchers Richard G. Wilkinson and Kate Pickett show a correlation between income inequality and higher rates of health and social problems (obesity, mental illness, homicides, teenage births, incarceration, child conflict, drug use), and lower rates of social goods (life expectancy, educational performance, trust among strangers, women's status, social mobility, even numbers of patents issued per capita), on the other.
-The authors argue inequality leads to the social ills through the psychosocial stress, status anxiety it creates.

-A 2011 report by the International Monetary Fund by Andrew G. Berg and Jonathan D. Ostry found a strong association between lower levels of inequality and sustained periods of economic growth.
-Developing countries (such as Brazil, Cameroon, Jordan) with high inequality have "succeeded in initiating growth at high rates for a few years" but "longer growth spells are robustly associated with more equality in the income distribution."